Nonlinear Functionals of Hyperbolic Random Waves: the Wiener Chaos Approach: Introduction

 A remarkable phenomenon is that in a number of crucial cases (see \cite{Cammarota2016, Marinucci2021, Marinucci2015, Marinucci2016, Nourdin2019, Peccati2018, Peccati2020, Notarnicola2022} for a sample) the study of these geometric functionals can be fruitfully reduced to the asymptotic analysis of their orthogonal projections on {\em Wiener chaoses}, as formally defined in Section \ref{sss:chaos}.
 Such a strategy --- which corresponds to the ``Wiener chaos approach'' advertised in the title --- is described in detail in the forthcoming Section \ref{ss:wienerchaosstrategy} and relies pervasively on the abstract theory of probabilistic approximations presented in \cite{Nourdin2012}; see also \cite{KL2001, Slud1991, Slud1994} for some earlier use of Wiener chaos in the geometric study of Euclidean Gaussian fields\footnote{ Here, an important caveat is that the covariance structure of random waves typically {\em does not} satisfy the integrability assumptions required in order to directly apply the results from \cite{KL2001, Slud1991, Slud1994}, in such a way that, for random waves, several ad hoc arguments have to be developed on a case-by-case basis.}.

 The main contribution of our work consists in the first explicit application of Wiener chaos techniques to a class of integral functionals associated with non-Euclidean random waves on non-compact manifolds, thus setting the bases for the asymptotic analysis of more general geometric quantities.
-Moreover, one could regard this as a natural first step towards the analysis of Berry's conjecture for classical chaotic billiards, such as Artin's billiard (the geodesic flow on \emph{modular surface} $\H^2 /$ PSL$(2,\Z)$) and more general non-compact hyperbolic surfaces, of which the hyperbolic plane is the universal cover.
-However, in the latter setting the spectral theory of Laplace operator is much more complicated than on $\H^2$: we refer to \cite{Bergeron2016} for a proper overview on the topic, in particular Chapter 9 concerning the high-frequency limit and Quantum Unique Ergodicity.
-It is not clear to us whether information on random combinations of Laplace eigenfunctions on $\H^2$ can actually give any insight on their analogs on other hyperbolic surfaces, so we leave this as an open question.